linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 ## 18

-AS OUR DISCUSSION of market efficiency indicated, finding undervalued securities will never be easy.
+As our discussion of market efficiency indicated, finding undervalued securities will never be easy.
 Still, there are enough chinks in the armor of the efficient market hypothesis that the search for such securities should not be dismissed out of hand.
 Moreover, it is the ongoing search for mispriced securities that maintains a nearly efficient market.
 Even minor mispricing would allow stock market analysts to earn their salary.

 This chapter describes the valuation models that stock market analysts use to uncover mispriced securities.
 The models presented are the go-to tools used by fundamental analysts, those who use information concerning the current and prospective profitability of a company to assess its fair market value.
 We start with a discussion of alternative measures of the value of a company.
 From there, we progress to quantitative tools called dividend discount models, used to estimate the value of a firm as an ongoing concern.
 Next we turn to price-earnings, or P/E, ratios, explaining why they are of such interest to analysts but also highlighting some of their shortcomings.
 We explain how P/E ratios are tied to dividend valuation models and, more generally, to the growth prospects of the firm.
 We close the chapter with a discussion and extended example of free cash flow models used by analysts to value firms based on forecasts of the cash flows that will be generated from the firms' business endeavors.
 Finally, we apply the several valuation tools covered in the chapter to a real firm and find some disparity in their conclusions—a conundrum that will confront any security analyst—and consider reasons for these discrepancies.